A Big Dog zero-turn mower won’t start when a spark plug isn’t able to ignite an air and fuel mixture for combustion.

 - If it does start, tighten the fuel cap and allow your mower to continue to run.
 You’re trying to replicate the problem where your mower begins to run sluggish and dies due to a vacuum problem.

 - If your mower started once you loosened the cap, but died after you tightened it and allowed it to run for a while, there’s a good chance the cap is no longer venting.

 Replace a gas cap that is no longer venting with a new fuel cap.

-Another reason your Big Dog won’t run may be due to bad spark plug connections or damaged spark plugs.
+Another reason your Big Dog won’t run may be due to a bad spark plug connection or damaged spark plug.
 A plug that has carbon buildup or oil on the tip can foul out causing your engine to misfire and not start.